 - performance management across the council

-Cabinet Member for Health and Adult Social Care - Councillors Edward Davie and Jacqui Dyer (job share)
+Cabinet Member for Health and Adult Social Care - Councillor Edward Davie

-Cllrs Davie and Dyer are responsible for health and adult social care and work together and with colleagues to ensure safe, efficient and effective services.
-Their strategic focus is to reduce health inequalities so that more residents enjoy longer, healthier lives.
+Cllr Davie is responsible for health and adult social care and work together and with colleagues to ensure safe, efficient and effective services.
+His strategic focus is to reduce health inequalities so that more residents enjoy longer, healthier lives.

 Key to achieving that aim is listening to and empowering our communities, service users and carers particularly those from deprived communities.